NathKoch/DataQualityRulesControlScript/README.md

 Number of rows passing business rule checks: 1554 Number of rows failing business rule checks: 3

+Business Rule 10.
+In the 'facility' table, all data in the 'Long' column must start with a letter or a number.
+Number of rows that passed business rule checks: 21474 Number of rows that did not pass business rule checks: 348

+Business rule 11.
+In the 'facility' table, all data in the 'FacilityName' column must start with a letter or a number.
+Number of rows that passed business rule checks: 21448 Number of rows that did not pass business rule checks: 374

 Rows failing business rule checks in reportTable:

 Index  ReportID